Neosho Commercial Historic District

-Neosho Commercial Historic District is a national historic district located at Neosho, Newton County, Missouri.
+Neosho Commercial Historic District is a historic district in northeastern Neosho, Missouri, United States, that is listed on the National Register of Historic Places (NRHP).

+Description

 The district encompasses 38 contributing buildings in the central business district of Neosho.
 It developed between about 1868 and 1943, and includes representative examples of Victorian and Modern Movement architecture.
 Notable buildings include the Newton County Courthouse (1936), Newton County Jail (1888), Haas Building (1906), First National Bank (1922), Auditorium and City Hall (1938), Masonic Lodge (1883, 1913), and Newton County Bank (1884).

-It was listed on the National Register of Historic Places in 1993, with a boundary increase in 2007.
+It was listed on the NRHP August 12, 1993, with a boundary increase on April 18, 2007.